A lot of Alice in Wonderland this week.

 “The railroads are in trouble today not because the need was filled by others (cars, trucks, airplanes, even telephones), but because it was not filled by the railroads themselves.
 They let others take customers away from them because they assumed themselves to be in the railroad business rather than in the transportation business.
 The reason they defined their industry wrong was because they were railroad-oriented instead of transportation-oriented; they were product oriented instead of customer-oriented.”Theodore Levitt, “Marketing Myopia”, Harvard Business Review, July-August 1960

-A narrow focus on the thing you do versus the field you’re will eventually stifle you.
+A narrow focus on the thing you do versus the field you’re in will eventually stifle you.
 Something – or someone – is going to figure it out.
 Unfortunately, many of us (myself included) tend to get focused on the important skills that got us to where we are.
 We’re good at them.
 They are tried and true – if I can just squeeze a little bit more out, I can get better.

 That will work, to a point.
 Then it’s time to get disruptive.